the-drunk-coder/megra-doc/docs/function-reference/global-commands.md

 ## `connect-visualizer`

-There's an experimental, browser-based visualizer out there for Mégra, that'll be documented some day.
+There's an experimental, browser-based visualizer out there for Mégra, that'll be properly documented some day.

 You need some experience with `node` and `npm` (have them installed, etc).
 You can find the visualizer here: https://github.com/the-drunk-coder/megra-visualizer